holloway/docvert/README.md

 ------------

-    Python 2.6 or 2.7 (we'll support Python 3 when it supports PyUNO) python-uno
+    Python 2.6 or 2.7 (we'll support Python 3 when it supports PyUNO) libreoffice
+    python-uno
     python-lxml
+    python-imaging
     pdf2svg
-    librsvg
+    librsvg2-2

 LibreOffice Daemon
 ------------------

-If you want to convert Microsoft Office files you'll need:
+If you want to convert Microsoft Office files (.DOC) you'll need:

     LibreOffice or OpenOffice.org server (which can run 'headless')